Which is better a fixed or adjustable rate?

 Is Refinancing the right option for me?

-looking to improve your monthly cash flow, reduce your refinance term, do you need to take out cash utilizing the equity from your house?
+Look at your refinance related goals: are you looking to improve your monthly cash flow, reduce your refinance term, do you need to take out cash utilizing the equity from your house?
 Obtaining the right mortgage for your particular needs could make sense even when rates are not at their lowest levels.
-First identify your goal and contact a DeKalb broker for suggestions on programs that would best help you meet your objectives.
+First identify your goal and contact a Folsom broker for suggestions on programs that would best help you meet your objectives.
 Then shop for rates after you have selected the appropriate program.

 What is the difference in payments for non-owner occupied vs. owner occupied financing?